lmiroslaw/neusomatic-batchai/README.md

 In this example preprocess.py script is executed on prem, the data are transfered to the cloud, and the training phase is executed with Azure BatchAI.

 Directory structure:
--dataout/models blob container contains the pretrained models -file share data contains the input files for the training: candidates
+- dataout/models blob container contains the pretrained models
+- file share data contains the input files for the training: candidates

 Job setup is described in jobneu.json